-Our employees raised the money through a variety of fundraising events including bake sales, football tournaments, sporting events and quiz nights.
+Our employees raised the money through a variety of fundraising

+Image included with anks to service users and volunteers of Mind in Croydon events including bake sales, football tournaments, sporting events and quiz nights.

 In October, we embarked on our most ambitious fundraising event to date: Never Mind the Catwalk, at Boxpark Croydon.
 PPF volunteers ran a free-to-attend fashion show using high-end clothes donated to Mind in Croydon's charity shop.
 The event also featured mental health information stalls and live music.
 Speakers at our event were the Mayor of Croydon and Councillor Janet Campbell, the borough's mental health champion, both of whom praised our work and ongoing support for our charity of choice.